I finally got around to a new tutorial! Keep reading to find out how to make marshmallow fondant (two ways!)

 - When ready to work with, dust surface with some confectioners' sugar and knead dough to make pliable.
 If dough is really tough, microwave in SMALL increments, nothing more than 5 seconds max.

-Secondly, when it comes to adding food colouring, you are left with two options.
-If you need a large batch of one colour, add the food colouring into the melted marshmallows before adding the sugar.
+Secondly, when it comes to adding food coloring, you are left with two options.
+If you need a large batch of one color, add the food coloring into the melted marshmallows before adding the sugar.
 It will mix in really well.
 If you need small batches, well, you are mixing in by hand and that may take some time.
-As you can see from the above photos, to make deep colours such as black, you may have to work in some cocoa powder.
+As you can see from the above photos, to make deep colors such as black, you may have to work in some cocoa powder.
 I have not perfected the chocolate fondant yet (it was a bit elephant-skin-like in texture but still worked!) but I plan to keep working on it.
-Also, like buttercream, the colours will deepen as they sit.
+Also, like buttercream, the colors will deepen as they sit.

 I do not sit my batches overnight in the fridge.
 Room temperature was fine and personally, easier to work with.
 Marshmallow fondant does not expire until the date on the package of your marshmallows (which is usually a good year or two!)
 If you find the marshmallow fondant a bit stiff when trying to work with it, place it in the microwave in small increments.
 I accidentally went too long with my black fondant and it resulted in a sticky mess… Do not go over 5 second intervals!